raspberrypilearning/find-the-bug/en/step_3.md

 --- task ---

-**Test:** Click the green flag to test your project.
+**Test:** Click on the green flag to test your project.

-You will notice that on the start screen the bug will still have the settings to hide on the disco ball on the first level.
+You will notice that on the 'start' screen, the bug will still have the settings to hide on the disco ball on the first level.

 **Tip:** After the last backdrop in the list, `next backdrop`{:class="block3looks"} will switch back to the first backdrop.